awsdocs/amazon-lexv2-developer-guide/doc_source/slack-step-4.md

    1. For **Platform**, choose **Slack**\.

    1. For **Identity policies**, choose the AWS KMS key to protect channel information\.
-The default key is provided by Amazon Lex\.
+The default key is provided by Amazon Lex V2\.

    1. For **Integration configuration**, give the channel a name and an optional description\.
 Choose the alias that points to the version of the bot to use, and choose the language that the channel supports\.